 Harvest & Medicinal Use

 The dosage for a tincture using wild lettuce is 0.5ml-3ml up to 3 times per day.
-When using any wild crafted medicinal plants always begin with the smallest amount and see how it affects your body before using a larger dosage.
-Since you will not get the sedative effects of an opioid medication it can be safer to use for minor pain.
+When using any wild-crafted medicinal plants always begin with the smallest amount and see how it affects your body before using a larger dosage.
+Since you will not get the sedative effects of opioid medication, it can be safer to use for minor pain.
 An additional benefit is that you will not develop a physical addiction or tolerance to the pain-relieving effects.
 However, don’t expect effects that resemble opioid medications.
 It has been compared more to a high dose of Ibuprofen.

 This is a less popular way to receive the effects of opium lettuce.
-Smoking is said to produce a mild euphoria and mild sedative effect.
-This is probably not the most suitable way to use this plant if you have asthma, or you may have an allergy.
+Smoking is said to produce mild euphoria and a mild sedative effect.
+This is probably not the most suitable way to use this plant if you have asthma, or if you may have an allergy to it.

 - Muscle and Arthritis Pain